Zodiac1978/wp-search-ignore-block-names/readme.txt

 = I need more features! =

 This plugin just wants to solve this particular problem without too much overhead.
-If you need more customizations to your search, then please have a look at [Relevanssi](https://wordpress.org/plugins/relevanssi/)
+If you need more customizations to your search, then please have a look at [Relevanssi](https://wordpress.org/plugins/relevanssi/).

 It is building up an index from your content and is therefore solving the underlying issue in another way with much more ways to customize it.
 And it will be even faster.

 = Can I help you? =

 Thanks for asking!
-Yes, I'm very interested in edge cases and imcompatibilities (other plugins or server configurations).
+Yes, I'm very interested in edge cases and incompatibilities (other plugins or server configurations).
 Please report on the [Github page](https://github.com/Zodiac1978/wp-search-ignore-block-names/issues).

 = Thanks =